 Also new to the Pro XE is the introduction of Bite technology, where a magnetic mount allows the laser rangefinder to be safely secured to a buggy or trolley without the need for an additional accessory, providing an even easier user experience.

 With a range of over 500 yards (accurate to within 1 yard) with 7X magnification, golfers are able to get a clear view of their target regardless of the distance, and plan their method of attack on even the longest of holes and approaches.
 A newly improved ultra-bright backlight gives a crisp and easy look in the LCD in a number of different weather conditions and lights.

 There is now a positive click Slope Switch, whereby the Slope feature can be disabled during tournament play so as to conform with standard golfing rules.

 Protected by a rubber armored metal housing, the Pro XE is fully waterproof and comes with a new premium Carry Case including a clip for a golf bag, belt loop attachment and velcro strap for a bag, ensuring that it is accessible at all times.

 The laser is available from February at an RRP of £449.99.
 This premium price clearly reflects both Bushnell's place as market leaders in the rangefinder department, and their confidence in the quality of the product they have created.
 Whether you think that it is worth the price tag is for you to decide, but there is no doubt that using a proper piece of kit like this would improve many golfer's scores.

-Course management is one of the easier aspects of the game for amateurs to improve upon and if the Bushnel Pro XE can help you to make better decisions and save you shots out on the course, then it may be worth your well-earned cash.
+Course management is one of the easier aspects of the game for amateurs to improve upon and if the Bushnell Pro XE can help you to make better decisions and save you shots out on the course, then it may be well worth your well-earned cash.